Broken by suffering. Moved to action.

 Our story began in November 1979.
 Ron Post sat in his easy chair watching the nightly news.
-Scenes of suffering flashed across the screen.
-Thousands of Cambodians were trying to escape the Khmer Rouge by fleeing to Thailand.
+He watched scene after scene of suffering flash across the screen.
+The news was showing thousands of Cambodians trying to escape the Khmer Rouge by fleeing to Thailand.

 Ron watched as aid workers picked up a young girl’s body from a rice field.
-Looking across the room at his teenage daughter, Ron realized that if she had been born in Cambodia, that could have been her on the TV.
+He looked across the room at his teenage daughter and thought, “What if she lived in Cambodia?
+Would anyone care about her?”

 Suddenly, a thought came to him as clearly as if someone had written it on a piece of paper.
 The idea: recruit a medical team to help refugees.

 Ron, a businessman without any medical experience, didn’t know how he was going to make it happen.
 Doubts filled his mind.

-But Ron prayed for answers, and then doors began to open.
+Ron prayed for answers and doors began to open.
 He boldly took steps to put a team together.
 In two weeks’ time, a group of 28 volunteers were on their way to Thailand.

 That was the beginning of Northwest Medical Teams – now known as Medical Teams International.